jameskariuki/hello-world/README.md

 # hello-world
-this my first project in guthub
+this my first project in guthub by james